-WASHINGTON -- Accusing Beijing of "reneging" on commitments it made in earlier talks, the nation's top trade negotiator said Monday that the Trump administration will increase tariffs on $200 billion in Chinese goods Friday, a sharp escalation in a yearlong trade dispute.
+WASHINGTON -- Accusing Beijing of "reneging" on commitments it made in earlier talks, U.S. Trade Representative Robert Lighthizer said Monday that the Trump administration will increase its tariffs on $200 billion in Chinese goods early Friday, a sharp escalation in a yearlong trade dispute.

 At the same time, a Chinese trade delegation is expected to arrive in Washington to resume negotiations on Thursday, a day later than originally planned.

 Treasury Secretary Steven Mnuchin, who briefed reporters with Lighthizer, said that Trump officials learned over the weekend that Chinese officials "were trying to go back on some of the language" that had been negotiated in 10 earlier rounds of talks.
 Mnuchin and Lighthizer offered no details of China's alleged backsliding, and there was no immediate response from Beijing.

 The U.S. officials said that at 12:01 a.m.
 Eastern time Friday, the administration will raise tariffs on $200 billion in Chinese imports from 10% to 25%.
 President Donald Trump had announced plans to raise those tariffs via Twitter on Sunday, expressing frustration with the pace of negotiations.
 The reiteration Monday of the president's threat from three high-level Trump officials reinforced the administration's determination to throw Beijing on the defensive.